Rouzax/Optimize-PptImages/README.md

 2. Crop percentages are stored as XML (`srcRect` attributes)
 3. Only the visible portion renders, but all data is stored

-With `-EnableCropping`, this script physically removes the cropped portions.
+With `-CropSlides`, this script physically removes the cropped portions.

 ### Format Conversion